JGIBristol/analysis_best_practice/presentations/06_dev_environment/index.md

 * For `R` there is [R Studio](https://www.rstudio.com/)
 * For `Python` there is [PyCharm](https://www.jetbrains.com/pycharm/)
 * For general purpose there is [Sublime Text](https://www.sublimetext.com/).
 There are lots of others!
-* For datascience type applications, the [Jupyter](http://jupyter.org/) project is powerful.
+* For datascience type applications, the [Jupyter](http://jupyter.org/) project is powerful (we will touch on that today)

 ---&twocol